Anterior Cruciate Ligament Repair

 About this service

-The anterior cruciate ligament (ACL) is one of the most important ligaments in the knee.
-It prevents excessive forward movement of the tibia relative to the femur and also controls rotation of these two bones.
+The anterior cruciate ligament (ACL) is one of the most important ligaments in your knee.
+It prevents excessive forward movement of the tibia relative to the femur and controls rotation of these two bones.

-However, the ligament can be relatively easily injured particularly during sports activities, and this injury can be very painful.
-Often your knee will become very swollen and the movement will be restricted.
+However, your ligament can be relatively easily injured particularly during sports activities, and this injury can be very painful.
+ACL injuries often happen when you twist your leg while your foot is planted on the ground.

-Whether you need surgery or not will depend on the outcome of your scan, which will inform the diagnosis.
+Whether you need surgery or not will depend on the outcome of your scan.
 There are three types or grades of injury.

-• Grade I sprain: some stretching and micro-tearing of the ligament, but the ligament is intact and the joint remains stable.
+• Grade I sprain: some stretching and micro-tearing of your ACL, but your ligament is intact, and the joint remains stable.
 These injuries rarely require surgery.

-• Grade II sprain (partial disruption): some tearing of the ligament.
-The ligament is partially disrupted and the joint is moderately unstable.
+• Grade II sprain (partial disruption): some tearing of your ligament.
+Your ligament is partially disrupted, and the joint is moderately unstable.
 Depending on the patient and the degree of instability, these tears may or may not require surgery.

-• Grade III sprain (complete disruption): total rupture of the ligament causing the joint to be unstable.
+• Grade III sprain (complete disruption): total rupture of your ligament causing your joint to be unstable.
 Surgery is usually recommended in young or athletic persons who engage in cutting or pivoting sports.

 ACL injuries can be accompanied by other injuries such as:

-• Meniscus tear: menisci are “cushions” between the tibia and femur that act as a shock absorber.
+• Meniscus tear: menisci are “cushions” between your tibia and femur that act as a shock absorber.
 A meniscus tear typically occurs with twisting motions.

-• Medial collateral ligament (MCL) tear: the medial collateral ligament provides stability on the inside of the knee.
-Injury to the MCL is quite common, but if it is an isolated injury it can usually be treated with physiotherapy and bracing.
+• Medial collateral ligament (MCL) tear: your MCL provides stability on the inside of your knee.
+Injury to the MCL is quite common, but if it is an isolated injury, it can usually be treated with physiotherapy and bracing.

-The diagnosis of ACL injuries can usually be accurately diagnosed by clinical examination of the knee.
+The diagnosis of ACL injuries can usually be accurately diagnosed by clinical examination of your knee.
 If necessary an MRI can be used to diagnose the condition.

 There are two different grafts used when repairing the ACL.

-The first is the hamstring tendon autograft where one of the five hamstring tendons which help to flex the knee is used to reconstruct the ACL.
+The first is a hamstring tendon autograft where one of your five hamstring tendons which help to flex the knee is used to reconstruct the ACL.

-The other is the patellar tendon autograft where the middle third of the patellar ligament that runs from the bottom of the kneecap (patella) to the front of the tibia is used along with bone blocks from the patella and the tibia.
+The other is a patellar tendon autograft where the middle third of your patellar ligament, that runs from the bottom of the kneecap (patella) to the front of the tibia, is used along with bone blocks from the patella and the tibia.
 Your consultant will discuss your options and their impact with you in advance of surgery.

 The operation takes between one and two hours to complete.
-After the procedure, you will normally spend one to two hours in the recovery room and usually can be discharged on the same day.
+After the procedure, you will normally spend one to two hours in a recovery room and can usually be discharged on the same day.

-You will also be required to follow a strict rehabilitation program in order to ensure that your knee heals correctly.
-Please note that many patients will feel comfortable long before healing has finished and strict adherence to the postoperative activity restrictions is essential.
+You will also be required to follow a strict rehabilitation program to ensure that your knee heals correctly.
+Please note that many patients will feel comfortable long before healing has finished but it is essential that you continue to restrict your activity in line with post-operative advice.

-ACL reconstruction is usually very effective and as long as the knee is cared for properly and subsequent traumatic injuries are avoided, the benefits of the surgery should be permanent.
+ACL reconstruction is usually very effective and if the knee is cared for properly and subsequent traumatic injuries are avoided, the benefits of the surgery should be permanent.

-In general, patients are able to perform gentle activities of daily living starting two or three weeks after surgery.
+In general, patients can perform gentle activities of daily living starting two or three weeks after surgery.
 Most people who work at a desk job can return to work during this time.
-The patient is strongly encouraged to continue wearing the functional knee brace.
+The patient is strongly encouraged to continue wearing a functional knee brace.

 Find out more